© Crown copyright 2019

-The Everyday Interactions Measuring Impact Toolkit provides a quick, straightforward and easy way for health care professionals (HCPs) to record and measure their public health impact in a uniform and comparable way.
+The Everyday Interactions measuring impact toolkit provides a quick, straightforward and easy way for healthcare professionals to record and measure their public health impact in a uniform and comparable way.

 The alcohol impact pathway is recommended for healthcare professionals to record and measure actions undertaken as part of routine care which impact on adult obesity.

-NICE pathways set out a structured approach to identify alcohol-related harm through the use of risk factors, screening tools and effective interventions.
+NICE alcohol-use disorders pathways set out a structured approach to identify alcohol-related harm through the use of risk factors, screening tools and effective interventions.